Skip to main content

 Even budgeting generously — around $1,000 per year in maintenance over the next decade — the numbers are incredibly favorable.
 That's roughly $83 per month, a fraction of what a new vehicle demands.

-• Depreciation from day one
+Depreciation Already absorbed Starts day one

-So a couple thousand dollars in repairs isn’t a financial disaster — it’s often a bargain.
+Today's SUVs routinely cost $40,000–$60,000.
+A couple thousand dollars in repairs isn't a financial disaster — it's often a bargain.

-The Modern Reality: Keeping Your Car Makes More Sense
+Keeping Your Car Makes More Sense

 Cars built in the last decade are more durable than many people realize.
-A well-maintained 10-year-old vehicle has plenty of life left, and replacing worn suspension parts is part of normal aging, not a sign that the car is “done.”
+A well-maintained 10-year-old vehicle has plenty of life left, and replacing worn suspension parts is part of normal aging — not a sign that the car is "done."

-• No new debt
+• No new debt — the monthly cash flow stays yours

-• Lower insurance
+• Lower insurance — no lender requiring comprehensive coverage

-• Lower taxes and registration
+• Lower taxes and registration — older vehicles cost less to register in most states

-• A car you already know and trust
+• A car you already know and trust — no surprises, known history, proven reliability

 Final Thoughts